 Dr. Leibowitz specializes in assessing and providing interventions to children and adolescents with anxiety, mood, behavioral, attentional and sleep concerns across ages.
 Dr. Leibowitz uses evidence-based behavioral and cognitive-behavioral principles and collaborates with families to develop effective and individualized plans.
 Dr. Leibowitz believes in sharing research and best practice with families and working together to determine the best way to implement these approaches for each unique family.

-Dr. Leibowitz has extensive experience conducting psychoeducational evaluations to assist with academic interventions and to inform therapeutic treatment.
+Our providers have extensive experience conducting psychoeducational evaluations to assist with academic interventions and to inform therapeutic treatment.
 These evaluations assess psychological (i.e., anxiety, depression), educational, and social concerns, as well as to determine whether diagnoses of ADHD or learning disorders are warranted.

 Dr. Leibowitz provides testing as requested by private schools or for admissions into gifted and talented programs.
 These evaluations include a written report, including a description of scores that families may provide to their child’s school along with their applications.
 In-person feedback is provided to families to explain the information contained in the written report.